 - Residency: All foreigners must be "resident" in South Africa for at least 24 hours prior to the wedding.
 All this means is that the entry stamp in your passport must be dated at least one day before the date of your wedding.

 - The Venue: Your wedding must take place in a religious building, a public office or a private dwelling in the presence of two witnesses.
 The marriage register must be signed under a permanent roof – something that you need to consider if you're planning an outdoor wedding.

 Once the paperwork is sorted, the fun of planning the ceremony itself can start.
-South Africa is a hugely diverse country and there's scope for just about any kind of wedding you can imagine; whether you want a laidback beach wedding, a intimate affair at a five-star safari lodge or a grand society event at a Cape Town wine estate.
+South Africa is a hugely diverse country and there's scope for just about any kind of wedding you can imagine; whether you want a laidback beach wedding, an intimate affair at a five-star safari lodge, or a grand social event at a Cape Town wine estate.
 Unless you know South Africa well, however, planning the details can be a little tricky from overseas.